 If you meet the eligibility requirements for the Post 9/11 GI Bill®, as well as other GI Bills®, such as the Montgomery GI Bill®, you will be required to choose which benefit you wish to receive.
 For some individuals, your choice may be irrevocable.
 The Post 9/11 GI Bill® may provide a better benefits package in terms of eligibility criteria, period of eligibility, and financial value in comparison to existing educational benefit programs that remain in effect.
 However, the best program for you, if you are eligible for multiple educational benefit programs, will depend on your individual circumstance.
 Please review the eligibility requirements that apply for specific benefits and compare these benefits to those offered under other GI Bills® for more information.

 For More Information

-For assistance and questions, contact a UMUC Europe Veterans Affairs Advisor (contact information below).
+For assistance and questions, contact a UMGC Europe Veterans Affairs Advisor (contact information below).
 For more details about the bill, visit the GI Bill® website.

 Tuition Assistance Top-Up (TATU)